-We are about education and promotion of preventative health and wellness to our athletes, children, and communities.
+We are interested in education and promotion of preventative health and wellness to our athletes, children, and communities.
 The structure of our event is different than others because it gives an opportunity to runners on all levels.
 Discover a new feeling, and accomplish something more.

-100% of all donations collected at Double Road Races® and $5 of each Road Mile Run/Walk entry fee will be donated to non-profit youth running programs.
+100% of all donations collected at Double Road Races® will be donated to non-profit youth running programs.

 We hope you will help us get more kids running on a regular basis.
 We want to make running a part of their daily lives.